edolauria/edolauria.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I will be visiting the ICTP in Trieste (IT) to take part of the <a href="https://www.igap-ts.it/2024/07/23/workshop-on-qft-in-ads/" target="_blank">Workshop on QFT in AdS.
-Looking forward to it! <br/>
+I will be visiting the ICTP in Trieste (IT) to take part of the <a href="https://www.igap-ts.it/2024/07/23/workshop-on-qft-in-ads/" target="_blank">Workshop on QFT in AdS <br/>.
+Looking forward to it!